attachmentsme/developer-blog/quantified-site.md

 Our Metrics Dashboard
 ---------------------

-Part of our transition to being a metrics driven development team, has been making sure we communicate our key metrics to everyone.
+As part of our transition towards being a metrics-driven-development-team, we wanted to ensure that our key metrics were well communicated.

+In the center of our office, we have a television that displays our _Ops Dashboard_.
+The Dashboard:

+* warns us if error rates are on the rise.
+* communicates to the rest of the company, if we're currently firefighting an operational meltdown.
+* and keeps us focused of the current state of develpoment: do we have too many open pull-requests, are the builds broken.

 ![Ops Dashboard](./images/quantified-site/dashboard.png)